LoopZ/V8Power/README.txt

     /L          Local Screen Clear.
 Detects its surroundings and only clears that.
 Probably, a box or line or something.
 You don't really need this option.
 Because, you can just redraw the box, maybe.
+    /K n        Use n instead of frame characters to detect bounds.
     TEXT        Clear the text only.
 Leave all colors intact and ignore their color attributes.
     EOL         Clear from cursor to End of Line only.